Transportation in Memphis, Tennessee: U.S. Highways

+Walking and bicycling

+Memphis is a large city with underdeveloped sidewalk and bicycling infrastructure.
+A report by Smart Growth America in 2024 identified Memphis as the deadliest metro area in the United States for pedestrians.
+Cycling in Memphis is more popular, although primarily for recreation.
+The city has constructed over 300 miles of bike lanes since 2010 although they are primarily installed during street repaving, creating a fractured network.
+The Wolf River Greenway and Shelby Farms Greenline bike paths are popular recreational cycling routes.
+Despite this, a 2023 study by real estate website Clever also found the city to be the least bike friendly in the nation.

 Railroad

 A large volume of railroad freight traffic moves through Memphis, thanks to two Mississippi River railroad crossings and the convergence of east–west rail routes with north–south routes.

 Memphis had two major rail passenger stations, Memphis Union Station, razed in early 1969, and Memphis Central Station, which has been renovated.
 The Central Station renovation was completed in November 1999.

 City of New Orleans

 Central Station serves Amtrak's City of New Orleans route between Chicago and New Orleans.

 Amtrak Train 59, the southbound City of New Orleans, is scheduled to depart Memphis at 6:50am daily with service to Greenwood, Yazoo City, Jackson, Hazlehurst, Brookhaven, McComb, Hammond, and New Orleans.

 Amtrak Train 58, the northbound City of New Orleans, is scheduled to depart Memphis at 10:40pm daily with service to Newbern-Dyersburg, Fulton, Carbondale, Centralia, Effingham, Mattoon, Champaign-Urbana, Kankakee, Homewood, and Chicago.

 Freight

-Five Class I railroads operate in Memphis: Union Pacific (UP), Norfolk Southern (NS), Burlington Northern Santa Fe (BNSF), CSX Transportation (CSXT), and Canadian National (CN).
+Five Class I railroads operate in Memphis: Union Pacific (UP), Norfolk Southern (NS), BNSF Railway (BNSF), CSX Transportation (CSXT), and Canadian National (CN).
 Short-line railroad RJ Corman also owns track branching off of BNSF's Memphis Intermodal Facility.
 Memphis Intermodal Facility - Tennessee Yard is one of ten freight rail facilities located in Memphis.
 The others are Leewood Yard (CSXT), Sargent Yard (UP), Forrest Yard (NS), Yale Yard (BNSF), Harrison (Johnson) Yard (CN), CN supply chain solutions, Port of Memphis (CN), and Intermodal Gateway (CN, CSXT).
 Of these facilities, the only ones capable of loading and unloading containers are Forrest Yard, Intermodal Gateway, and Memphis Intermodal Facility.